All Episodes

 If anybody's betting against the American people, it's this regime.

-That's just another element of last night's presentation that had me just buffaloed watching this stuff, trying to make sense of it.
+Just another element of last night's presentation that had me just buffaloed watching this stuff, trying to make sense of it.

 I know what they're trying to do.

-They're just heart strings tugging at people's emotions.
+They're just heartstrings tugging at people's emotions.

 Don't dare, don't dare tell the truth, but they couldn't escape it.